 If you've got some vacation time, you can come on down to The Keys, hop on a charter, and catch your own Florida Keys swordfish.

-After a day of fishing, bring your fish (any fish) to one of our local restaurants and they will cook your catch plus some tasty side dishes to go with it.
+Take your freshly caught fish to one of our nearby restaurants after a day of fishing.
+They will cook your fish and serve it with delicious side dishes.
 It might be the best meal you'll ever eat!

 The following restaurants will all Cook Your Catch!

 This seasoning can be used for all types of fish and shellfish.
-Just dust it on your fish and cook in a little oil in a skillet or on a hot grill.
-Try it on Mahi, Grouper, Hogfish, and Shrimp!
+Just dust it on your fish and cook in a little oil in a skillet or hot grill.
+Try it on Mahi, grouper, hogfish, yellowtail, mutton snapper, tripletail, and shrimp!

-These days I'm all about making everything I can from scratch.
-The recipe listed makes enough for about three pounds of fish.
-I like to shake up all the spices in a Mason jar.
-I take out a few tablespoons as needed and save the rest.
-It should be good for about 6 months in a cool, dark kitchen cabinet.
+Lately, I’ve been focused on making everything from scratch.
+This recipe makes enough seasoning for about three pounds of fish.
+I like to mix all the spices in a Mason jar, taking out a few tablespoons as needed and storing the rest.
+It stays fresh for up to six months when kept in a cool, dark cabinet.

 This seasoning is also great on any kind of fish, shrimp, and mussels.